aGrUM 3.1.1

 template<typename T1, typename T2, bool Gen>

-INLINE gum::BijectionImplementation< T1, T2, Gen >::BijectionImplementation ( const BijectionImplementation< T1, T2, Gen > & toCopy)
+gum::BijectionImplementation< T1, T2, Gen >::BijectionImplementation ( const BijectionImplementation< T1, T2, Gen > & toCopy)

 private